mrbing47/stream/README.md

 # STREAM VIDEO

 This server is useful in this hard time of quarantine period.
-Using this server, stream all your entertainment content over your LAN so that others over that LAN can enjoy without using internet or copying the file over your device.
+Using this server, stream all your entertainment content over your LAN so that others can enjoy without using internet or copying the file over their device, while maintaining a social distance.

 ---